What Are University Rankings and Do They Matter?

 Malaysian university rankings

 SETARA is a rating system for Malaysian universities and evaluates them based on 4 criteria — general reputation, teaching, research and income generation from idea commercialisation.
-Universities are rated from 1 to 6 stars, with 6 being the highest accolade.
+Prior to 2022, universities were rated from 1 to 6 stars, with 6 being the highest accolade.

 Advantages of university rankings